TropComplique/ShuffleNet-tensorflow/README.md

 ## Implementation details
 * I use reduced in size ShuffleNet: in the original paper it has more layers.
 But it is easy to change the code in `shufflenet/architecture.py` to make it like the original.
-* For the input pipeline I use `tf.contrib.data.TFRecordDataset`.
+* For the input pipeline I use `tf.data.TFRecordDataset`.
 * For data augmentation I use 56x56 sized random crops and random color manipulations.
 * I use a reduce-on-plateau learning rate scheduler.